Is it possible that with answering only four simple questions, an individual can attain a sense of fulfillment and purpose in life?

 For some, Ikigai may manifest itself in the decision to leave one’s corporate job to work remotely on the island of Bali; for others, it may be the choice to oversee a hedge fund company in San Francisco.
 What matters is not the form, but rather the substance which gives rise to such form.
 It is there where fulfillment finds home and from which, personal satisfaction begins to stream outwards.

 Love.
 Talent.
 Finances.
 Needs.
 By touching upon each of these areas, one can discover purpose in a digitally-entrenched world and take the first step to live a life worth living.

-We base our coaching sessions on Ikigai and in our own life.
+We base our creative sessions on Ikigai and in our own life.
 We are lucky to be doing something we love, and our Ikigai is helping others turn their dreams into reality.